 There will be an End of Life policy for all Microsoft Products but there is a solution and way to deal with every crisis strategically.
-In addition, the only way deal with such circumstances is to move out of the outdated version of Exchange to an updated one.
+In addition, the only way to deal with such circumstances is to move out of the outdated version of Exchange to an updated one.

 If you shall not compromise with Business Continuity, then upgrading your Exchange Server 2003 along with its data to Exchange 2010 version is how you can tackle this crisis.
-Before discovering how to export Exchange 2003 mailbox to Exchange 2010, there should be a proper plan to execute the upgrade in an organized and convenient manner.
+Before discovering how to export the Exchange 2003 mailbox to Exchange 2010, there should be a proper plan to execute the upgrade in an organized and convenient manner.

 3 Stages to Export Exchange 2003 Mailbox To Exchange 2010